 - Natural Parents/Legal Guardians (In case of death, obtain clear instructions concerning burial, cremation or return of the body.
 Also ask about memorial service.
-Consideration must be given to the religion of the deceased.) - Host family, club counselor, and District Youth Exchange Chair. - Host District Governor and the Governor of the sponsoring district - Host Rotary club, for assistance and guidance (if the accident occurs away from the host area, you might want to contact a local Rotary club for assistance and guidance) - Insurance company - Embassy Officer to obtain his/her advice
+Consideration must be given to the religion of the deceased.) - Host family, club counselor, and District Youth Exchange Chair. - Host District Governor and the Governor of the sponsoring district - Host Rotary club, for assistance and guidance (if the accident occurs away from the host area, you might want to contact a local Rotary club for assistance and guidance) - Insurance company (remember to follow up - Embassy Officer to obtain his/her advice

 Reporting.
-Following the initial response to the incident, the CMO with the help of the Youth Exchange Committee or Youth Exchange Committee/Club Crisis Management Team (p.
-16) and the District Crisis Management Team will write a report of the incident for submission to the District Governor.
+Following the initial response to the incident, the CMO with the help of the Club Crisis Management Team and the District Crisis Management Team will write a report of the incident for submission to the District Governor.